 - Check if the user can transfer funds option is available during the specific time period (9 am to 5 pm).

-- Check if the fund transfer option shows notice for off-business hours transaction.
+- Check if the fund transfer option shows notice for off-business hours transactions.

 - Verify if the user can add the beneficiary.